 For lower-risk medical devices that do not have a predicate device (which results in an automatic class III designation), a sponsor may request a de novo classification of the product in order to reclassify it as class I or II.
 The request must be in writing and sent within 30 days from the receipt of the Non-Substantial Equivalence (NSE) determination.
 The request should include all of the following:

-The de novo process has a 60-day review period.
+The de novo process has a 150-day review period.
 If the FDA classifies the medical device as class I or II, the sponsor will then receive regulatory approval to market the medical device.
-This device can then be used as a predicate device for other firms to submit a 510(k).3
+This device can then be used as a predicate device for other firms to submit a 510(k).5

 Before a medical device can be legally placed on the market in Europe, it must go through an appropriate “conformity assessment process” to establish that it meets all the essential requirements of the applicable EU Directives.
 This process ensures that the device as it is designed and subsequently manufactured will meet the essential requirements.
 This enables the manufacturer to make a formal declaration of conformity and apply the CE mark of conformityi to the device.

-For low-risk medical devices (class I and some class IIa), such as a tongue depressor or a colostomy bag, the manufacturer can make a declaration of conformity with the essential requirements based solely on a self-assessment, without needing the involvement of a Notified Body.ii
+For low-risk medical devices (class I non-sterile, non-measuring), such as a tongue depressor or a colostomy bag, the manufacturer can make a declaration of conformity with the essential requirements based solely on a self-assessment, without needing the involvement of a Notified Body.ii

-For medium- to high-risk medical devices (Classes IIa, IIb and III), the manufacturer must call on a Notified Body to assess the conformity.
+For medium- to high-risk medical devices (Classes IIa, IIb, III and some of Class I), the manufacturer must call on a Notified Bodyii to assess the conformity.
 The Notified Body may perform one or more tasks as listed in Table 2.
-To some degree, the manufacturer may choose their method for the conformity assessment of the device and/or manufacturing system, depending on the type of device and the level of associated risk (Tables 2 and 3).
-The end result is a certificate of conformity that enables the manufacturer to apply CE marking to the product.5,6
+To some degree, the manufacturer may choose their method for the conformity assessment of the device and/or manufacturing system, depending on the type of device and the level of associated risk.
+The end result is a certificate of conformity that enables the manufacturer to apply CE marking to the product.7

 Table 2: Certification activities of Notified Bodies